5 Minute Art Journaling Prompts

 Dear Wonderful, Creative You:

 Finding the time to do the things we love can be hard – especially when so many things compete for our attention, and especially during a pandemic.
 I’ve been hearing from students for years about how hard it is to find the time to create, and once they do, how hard it is to decide what to do.
 I’ve found that having a simple, short prompt is a great way to make myself do art for at least 5 minutes, and often, longer.
 I’ve created a set of five 5-minute art journaling prompts for you that I hope you love.
-And for folks who’d like a bit more structure and help, I’ve also created a series of mini 5-minute art journaling classes where I’ll lead you through step by step.
+And for folks who’d like a bit more structure and help, I’ve also created a 5-minute art journaling class where I’ll lead you through step by step.
 You can check them out here.

 5 Minute Mixed Media Prompts